dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/onboarding_in_educational_domain.md

 The Educational ID credential is delivered to Maria's EUDI Wallet.
 The wallet validates the credential signature, stores it securely, and notifies Maria of successful issuance.

 **User Experience**: Maria sees a success notification:
-- "✅ Your Educational ID has been issued successfully!"
+- "Your Educational ID has been issued successfully!"
-- "🎓 You can now access university services and participate in international programmes"
+- "You can now access university services and participate in international programmes"
-- "📅 This credential is valid until 30 June 2027"
+- "This credential is valid until 30 June 2027"
-- "🔒 Your credential is cryptographically secured and recognised across Europe"
+- "Your credential is cryptographically secured and recognised across Europe"

 ---